Graph Cache: Caching Data in N-Dimensional Structures

 3. Service mesh analytical data on the health information of all the connected nodes and how each node depends on each other.

 We can store a subgraph in this way.
-Retrieval can be done using the graphKey:
+Retrieval can be done using the graphKey like so:

 graphInst = (GraphInstance)cacheUtil.getObject(graphKey);